interTwin-eu/itwinai/use-cases/3dgan/README.md

 To override fields in the configuration file at runtime, you can use the `-o` flag.
 Example: `-o path.to.config.element=NEW_VALUE`.

-Please find a complete exampled below, showing how to override default paths by changing the value of `CERN_DATA_ROOT` and `CERN_CODE_ROOT` env variables:
+Please find a complete exampled below, showing how to override default configurations by setting some env variables:

 ```bash
 # Override variables